Taniya220122710/Face-Detection-System/README.md

 🖥️ Simple and clean GUI using Tkinter

-How It Works
+How It Works:

-Camera Initialization
+ 1.Camera Initialization

 When the "Start Camera" button is clicked, the system activates the webcam and begins capturing frames.

-Face Detection
+ 2.Face Detection
-Each frame is:

-Flipped horizontally for a mirror view
+Each frame is:Flipped horizontally for a mirror view

 Converted to grayscale

 Passed through Haar Cascade Classifier (haarcascade_frontalface_default.xml) to detect faces

-Drawing and Display
+ 3.Drawing and Display

 Green rectangles are drawn around detected faces